-During MC^2, students will have the chance to choose three out of nine workshops to attend for the day.
+During the Multicultural Conference, students will have the chance to choose three out of nine workshops to attend for the day.
 Each workshop is led by MIT students, staff or faculty and will last approximately 75 minutes.

 Gustavo Burkett, Senior Associate Dean for Diversity and Community Involvement

 Whether your family places expectations on you, or you place expectations on yourself … we all struggle with figuring out how to deal with these emotions that sometimes can be heavy.
 Join us as we share, discuss and learn from each other ways in which we can deal with expectations.